mapbox/minjur/README.md

 ## Run

+Run like this:

+    minjur OSMFILE >out.geojson

 Call with `--help` to see command line options.

 ## Name

 This project is named after the town of Minjur in India which I know nothing about.

 https://www.openstreetmap.org/#map=15/13.2781/80.2530